LuComic/terminalnotes/README.md

   - Since it's basic python code, you can easily modify and add features to your liking!

 - Works Anywhere and Minimal setup!
-  - Since it runs on the terminal, any machine with python installed can run it.
+  - Thanks to running on terminal, any machine with python installed can run it.
   - Very few dependancies that take up almost no space and are extremely lightweight!

 - Simplicity is Key